- ABOUT US

 Zoogoneticus sp.
 Lambert, 1990

-The Holotype comes from the Río Teuchitlán, at the east end of Teuchitlán in Jalisco.
+The Holotype has been collected in the Río Teuchitlán, at the east end of the town of Teuchitlán in Jalisco.

 Status after IUCN: